JohnMarzulli/HangarBuddy/README.md

 # HangarBuddy

-This is a Python scipt that controls an AC/DC relay attached to a Raspberry Pi with a space heater plugged in.
-There is an adafruit GSM Board that receives text messages using a Ting SIM card connected to the Raspberry Pi.
+This is a tool that controls an AC/DC relay attached to a Raspberry Pi.
+The idea is to use a heater with ducting or Tanis-style pre-heater.
+There is an AdaFruit GSM Board that receives text messages using a Ting SIM card connected to the Raspberry Pi.
 When the Pi receives a text messgae it will turn the AC/DC relay on or off accordingly, thus powering the heater on or off.
 The following are a list of commands that can be